Bernie Sanders wins the Nevada Democratic caucuses

 - Business Insider

-Sen. Bernie Sanders has won the Nevada caucuses, Decision Desk HQ projects.
+- Sen. Bernie Sanders has won the Nevada caucuses, Decision Desk HQ projects, with the vast majority of the final vote yet to be reported.

 - Sanders has now officially swept the first three contests of the 2020 primary cycle, having tied with Pete Buttigieg in the Iowa caucuses and decisively winning the New Hampshire primary.